tigoe/ArduinoGeneralExamples/KeyboardMouseExamples/readme.md

 ## Add an HID Enable Button

 You don't have to control the mouse or keyboard all the time in your sketch.
 If you add a pushbutton whose function is to enable or disable Mouse and Keyboard, you can experiment with all kinds of things in your sketch and still have a way to disengage keyboard and mouse control.
 It's not a bad idea to put this button on an interrupt pin so that the button will do its job no matter what.
-The HIDEnabler sketch shows one way to implement this.
+The [HIDEnable](https://github.com/tigoe/ArduinoGeneralExamples/tree/master/KeyboardMouseExamples/HIDEnable) sketch shows one way to implement this.